Outagamie County - Marriage License Brochure(PDF, 338KB)

 What is the cost for the marriage license?

-The marriage license fee is $115 payable at the time of appointment.
-Outagamie County Clerk’s Office accepts cash, check (made payable to “County Clerk”), or credit/debit card transactions.
-Please make note there is a convenience fee for all card transactions of $2.88, or $3.50 for a marriage license with a waiver.
+The Outagamie County Clerk’s Office accepts cash, check (made payable to “County Clerk”), or credit/debit card transactions.
+There is a convenience fee for all card transactions; $2.88 for the marriage license, or $3.50 for a marriage license and the waiver.
 (The convenience surcharge is currently 2.5%.)
-Marriage licenses are non-refundable.

 Who can come to the appointment?

 The appointment is for the couple (applicants).
-It is strongly encouraged to limit attendance to the applicants only (and interpreter, if needed).
+It is strongly encouraged to limit attendance to applicants only (and interpreter, if needed).
 Our office discourages bringing any children or family members to accompany the couple, as it is important to focus on the applicants and their documents for the interview process.
 Any extenuating circumstances can be inquired when the caller makes the appointment.

-We wish to get married at the Outagamie Courthouse.
 Will your office schedule our marriage ceremony for us?
 Who can officiate our wedding?

 - Judgement of Divorce: Wisconsin Courts refer to this document as the Findings of Fact, Conclusions of Law, or Judgement of Divorce.
 A printout from CCAP is not acceptable.
-If you need a copy of the divorce decree, you must contact the Clerk of Court’s office in which the divorce occurred.
-The document must be a complete document including judge’s signature and date the divorce was finalized.
+If you need a copy of your divorce paperwork, you must contact the Clerk of Court’s office in the county the divorce occurred.
+The document must be a complete document.
+A complete copy (all pages of the judgement) also includes the judge’s signature and the date the divorce was finalized.
+The decree can be a copy (does not need to be a certified copy), but it must be printed out (hard copy) for your appointment.

-Note: Divorced persons may not remarry until six months after the granting of the judgement of divorce regardless of which state the action took place.
-The decree can be a copy (does not need to be a certified copy), but it must be printed out (hard copy) for your appointment).
+Note: Per Wisconsin State Law, divorced persons may not remarry until six (6) months after the final granting of the judgement of divorce, regardless of which state the action took place.

-We plan on getting married in less than four (4) days so we cannot wait for the issuance date to take effect.
+We cannot wait for the issuance date to take effect.
 What are our options?

 If your ceremony is in less than four (4) days, you can apply for a marriage license waiver in addition to the marriage license.
 By applying for the waiver, the marriage license will be issued the same day as the appointment interview.
 The cost for the waiver is an additional $25 (plus the 2.5% service fee if using a credit/debit card).
 All documentation requirements mentioned in the "Documents Needed for Both Applicants" section still apply.
 Marriage licenses are non-refundable.